samebug/samebug-technical-documentation/stack-trace.md

 While the usefulness of a stack trace for a usual user is debatable, it is clear that this snippet of text contains a lot of information about the problem and helps identifying the cause.
-However, a raw stack trace is closer to the machine than to humans.
+However, a raw stack trace is closer to the machine than to humans, that's why we think [stack trace search](search.md) can help you.

 ## What is a stack trace